NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Climbing Tail.md

 Your tail makes it much easier for you to climb.
-You gain a +2 circumstance bonus to Athletics checks to Climb, you gain the [[Feats/Combat Climber|Combat Climber]] skill feat, and you reduce the number of free hands required to Climb or [[Actions/Trip|Trip]] by one.
+You gain a +2 circumstance bonus to Athletics checks to Climb, you gain the [[Combat Climber|Combat Climber]] skill feat, and you reduce the number of free hands required to Climb or [[Actions/Trip|Trip]] by one.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*